Dispersion relations for hadronic light-by-light scattering in triangle kinematics: Dispersion relations in triangle kinematics

 We note that the limit of each of the two discontinuities~\eqref{eq:ImPiHat2Disc} may be singular: if the soft photon is emitted from an external leg of the sub-process, the limit $q_4\to0$ puts an internal propagator on shell.
 With the additional derivative in Eq.~\eqref{eq:BasicMasterFormula}, this potentially leads to a double-pole in $1/(s'-q_3^2)$.
 However, analogous poles exist in both discontinuities $\Im_s\check\Pi_i$ and $\Im_3\check\Pi_i$ and they are guaranteed to cancel in the sum of the two discontinuities because the HLbL tensor is free of such singularities.
 The two leading terms in the expansion around $q_4 = 0$ are related to the non-radiative process by Low's theorem~\cite{Low:1958sn} and the same is true for the poles in higher-orders in the expansion using dispersion relations as will be demonstrated in a future publication~\cite{TriangleDR4PiGamma}.
 Due to this absence of poles in the sum of the two discontinuities, the contributions from $\bar\Delta_i$ and $\bar{\bar\Delta}_i$ vanish in the limit $q_3^2\to s'$, so that $\Im \hat\Pi_{g_i}$ does not contain any kinematic singularities.
 For this reason, the contribution of a single partial wave or a narrow resonance to $(g-2)_\mu$ can be defined without relying on a sum rule that is violated by this particular contribution alone.
 The cancellation of soft singularities is illustrated for a simplified situation with single poles in scalar toy examples in App.~\ref{app:ScalarToy}.
 The cancellation in the realistic case of HLbL and its sub-processes will be presented in Ref.~\cite{TriangleDR4PiGamma}.

 Writing a dispersion relation in $q_3^2$ and fixing $q_{1,2}^2$ in Eq.~\eqref{eq:PiHatDispersionRelation} is an arbitrary choice: crossing symmetry requires that dispersion relations in any of the other virtualities lead to the same result.
 In the final dispersive representation this symmetrization needs to be taken into account, in a way that avoids any double counting.
+In the present article, we will show how this is achieved for single-particle intermediate states: we add the crossed versions of the contributions that are generated from the first term in Eq.~\eqref{eq:ImPiHat2Disc}, corresponding to $t$- and $u$-channel discontinuities.
+These contributions have discontinuities in $q_3^2$, which accordingly must be excluded from the dispersion relation in $q_3^2$, in order to avoid a double counting.
+The explicit symmetrization for the complete vector-meson and two-pion contribution is more involved and is left for future work.
+The resulting representation will fulfill by construction all constraints from crossing symmetry.
+Furthermore, it will satisfy single-variable dispersion relations in any of the three virtualities and include the leading intermediate states in the unitarity relations of all channels.